-Registered sex offenders are people who have been found guilty of a crime that included a sex act, for example, attempted rape, child sex abuse, child pornography, etc. These people must be registered in the sex offenders’ registry after serving jail time or being granted parole as part of the trial and sentencing procedure.
+Registered sex offenders have been found guilty of a crime that includes a sex act, for example, attempted rape, child sex abuse, child pornography, etc. These people must be registered in the sex offenders’ registry after serving jail time or being granted parole as part of the trial and sentencing procedure.

 Please keep in mind that the vast majority of sex offenders won’t be caught or convicted of the crime that necessitates sex offender status.
 More than ninety percent of offenders have never experienced criminal justice in any manner.
-Hence the RSO group is a small fraction of the total offender demographic.
-This is why the church insurance providers highly recommend a 6 month to 1 year waiting period, to get to know each individual who wants to work in youth ministry.
+Hence, the RSO group is a small fraction of the offender demographic.
+This is why the church insurance providers highly recommend a 6-month to 1-year waiting period to get to know each individual who wants to work in youth ministry.